polterguy/phosphorusfive/README.md

 Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email.

 Thomas Hansen; thomas@gaiasoul.com

-There also exists a [commercial license](https://gaiasoul.com/license/) for those who cannot use the GPL license for some reasons.